ArgonDesign/alogic/doc/types.md

 #### Bool type

 The keyword `bool` can also be used to represent a boolean type, and is simply a synonym for `u1`.

-#### Struct types - <a href="http://afiddle.argondesign.com/?example=types_struct.alogic">fiddle here.</a>
+#### Struct types

 Alogic supports grouping related values into structures.
 A structure type is defined with the `struct` keyword, followed by the name of the structure type, and the structure members in curly braces:

 ```
 struct point_t {